adrelanos/aeternity-wiki/Transaction-Types.md

 #   channel_slash

-If a channel participant does a channel_solo_close at the wrong state, this is how you stop them.
+If a channel participant does a _channel_solo_close_ at the wrong state, this is how you stop them.
 Anyone is allowed to publish this tx, it doesn't have to be one of the two channel participants.
 The blockchain records who closed a channel most recently in a tree.
 Channel IDs can't be reused for a long time, so the record will be good.
 The channel can be slashed many times, but each time it is slashed the evidence needs to be for a higher nonce.

 #   channel_timeout

-If you did a channel_solo_close, and then waited the delay number of blocks after the final channel_slash, now you can do this transaction to close the channel.
+If you did a _channel_solo_close_, and then waited the delay number of blocks after the final _channel_slash_, now you can do this transaction to close the channel.

 #   channel_recycle